 The Tax Code provides that interest-bearing obligations of Philippine residents are Philippine-sourced income subject to Philippine income tax.
 Interest income derived by Philippine citizens and resident alien individuals from the Offer Bonds is subject to income tax, which is withheld at source, at the rate of 20% based on the gross amount of interest.
 Generally, interest on the Offer Bonds received by non-resident aliens engaged in trade or business in the Philippines is subject to a 20% final withholding tax ("FWT") while that received by non-resident aliens not engaged in trade or business is subject to a FWT rate of 25%.
-Interest income received by domestic corporations and resident foreign corporations from the Offer Bonds is subject to a 25% FWT.
+Interest income received by domestic corporations and resident foreign corporations from the Offer Bonds is subject to a FWT of 20%.
+Interest income received by non-resident foreign corporations from the Offer Bonds is subject to a 25% FWT.
 However, in the context of the bonds, interest income from foreign loans derived by non-resident foreign corporations is subject to a 20% FWT.